Are you seeing the ‘413 Request Entity Too Large’ error in WordPress?

 For other files, you can see our guide on how to manually upload WordPress files using FTP.

 We hope this article helped you learn how to fix the WordPress ‘413 Request Entity Too Large’ error.
-You may also want to see our list of the most common WordPress errors and how to fix them, along with our expert picks for the must have WordPress plugins to grow your website.
+You may also want to learn how to fix errors in WordPress and see our expert picks for the must-have WordPress plugins to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.